Table of Contents

 5.1 Daily Journaling Ideas

-Try prompts like: “What’s your favorite way to enjoy fall?” or “Describe the taste of your favorite autumn dish.”
-This simple exercise keeps traditions alive and encourages mindfulness.
+Try: “What’s your favorite way to enjoy fall?” or “Describe the taste of your favorite autumn dish.”

 5.2 Gratitude Journaling for Thanksgiving

-Prompts such as, “Reflect on a person who made a positive impact on your life this year” or “List three things from fall that bring you joy” can inspire thoughtful writing.
+Prompts to use: “Reflect on a person who made a positive impact on your life this year” or “List three things from fall that bring you joy.”

 6. Group Writing Prompts